In a 'Plot Twist', Wikileaks Releases Documents It Claims Detail Russia Mass Surveillance Apparatus - Slashdot

 Re: (Score:2)

-"WikiLeaks, believed by many to be a Kremlin front (Score:4, Insightful)
+"WikiLeaks, believed by many to be a Kremlin front (Score:5, Insightful)

 The headlines on Slashdot sure have changed over the years.
 You guys used to (figuratively) fellate Assange in the comments here, but one election cycle of punching your candidate for a change, and Wikileaks is a Russian front?
 That's some thin skin.